mcjelewis/threadz/README.md

 //////////////////////////////////////////////

 **For Canvas:**
 Generate Canvas developer key.
 For access to the API data, Canvas requires a developer key to be generated for each application.

-  1. click the Dev Key Signup from the 'Canvas Dev & Friends' page ([http://instructure.github.io/](http://instructure.github.io/)).
-  2. complete the form
-    1. on the question 'Are you a current Canvas...' select 'Client'.
+The current process for the creation of Canvas developer keys is to have your Canvas admin generate them.
+The Canvas guides have a helpful description about the process ([https://guides.instructure.com/m/4214/l/441833-how-do-i-add-a-developer-key-for-an-account](https://guides.instructure.com/m/4214/l/441833-how-do-i-add-a-developer-key-for-an-account)).
-    2. for the question 'Oauth2 Redirect URI', make sure this is the same path as the directory where you placed the Threadz directory on the webserver.
+  1. When filling out the Dev Key form field 'Redirect URI', make sure this is identical to the directory path where Threadz is on the webserver.
-    3. all other questions should be self evident.
-  3. Canvas will respond with an email within a day or two.
-In their response you should find your new ID, Key, and URI.
+  2. The 'Icon URL' field will be https://<directory path>/images/threadz_icon.png
+  3. Be sure to use the client ID (ID) and not the tool ID added at the time the admin generates the key.

 **For Moodle:** Not yet supported